oven-sh/bun/docs/guides/streams/node-readable-to-arraybuffer.md

 ---
-name: Convert a Node.js Readable stream to an ArrayBuffer
+name: Convert a Node.js Readable to an ArrayBuffer
 ---

 To convert a Node.js `Readable` stream to an `ArrayBuffer` in Bun, you can create a new `Response` object with the stream as the body, then use `arrayBuffer()` to read the stream into an `ArrayBuffer`.